This vegetarian quesadilla recipe contains savory eggplant, tart apple, and melted cheese stuffed between two crispy whole grain tortillas!

 But I bought an eggplant anyway.
 They were so big and purple and beautiful, I just couldn't resist.
 Plus, I like eggplant, DH likes eggplant, and we deserve to have some eggplant once in a while!

-So, there I was with this eggplant, wondering how to prepare it in a way that would at least give me a fighting chance with the kids.
+So, there I was with this eggplant (which is technically a fruit, if you didn't already know!), wondering how to prepare it in a way that would at least give me a fighting chance with the kids.

 The nice thing about eggplant is that the flavor is fairly mild, so you can combine it with some other yummy ingredients and the kids might not even realize they are eating a dreaded vegetable!